Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 ![](/images/docker1.png)

-- If Ollama doesn't start automatically, launch it manually:
+- If Ollama does not start automatically, launch it manually:
     - Press `Windows Keyboard Key + X` → Select **Run PowerShell (Administrator)**.
     - Re-run the installation command for your desired model, e.g.:
 ```shell